AOrto/AOrto.github.io/README.md

 Branch Cleaning Day is March 4th now as the date changed.
 Youth activities are now on Wednesday but check with youth leaders for details on this week’s schedule.
-No Branch Council Meeting on February 15 due to holiday weekend.
 Family History Center Open every Thursday from 2pm-4pm.
 Tri Stake Formal youth Dance February 21st in Hanford.